Deep Legendre Transform: A posteriori approximation error estimates

 \section{A posteriori approximation error estimates}

-Thanks to the implicit form of the Legendre transform \eqref{imLT} it is possible to estimate the $L^2$-approximation error of any candidate approximator $g \colon D \to \R$ of $f^* \colon D \to \R$ with a standard Monte Carlo average (even when $f^*$ is not known).
+Thanks to the implicit form of the Legendre transform \eqref{imLT} it is possible to estimate the $L^2$-approximation error of any candidate approximator $g \colon D \to \R$ of $f^* \colon D \to \R$ with a standard Monte Carlo average even if the true $f^*$ is not known.
 Let $\cXte$ be a test set of random points $x \in C$ independently sampled from a probability distribution $\mu$ over $C$.
 Then, due to \eqref{imLT}, one has

 \be \notag \frac{1}{|\cXte|} \sum_{x \in \cXte} \brak{g(\nabla f(x)) + f(x) - \ang{x, \nabla f(x)}}^2= \frac{1}{|\cXte|} \sum_{x \in \cXte} \brak{g(\nabla f(x)) - f^*(\nabla f(x))}^2, \ee which, by the law of large numbers, for $|\cXte| \to \infty$, converges to